On Lennard-Jones systems with finite range interactions and their asymptotic analysis: Setting of the problem

 For given $j\in\{2,\dots,K\}$, we define the following functions

-Note that the definition of $J_{0,j}$ yields lower bounds for the terms in the curved brackets in \eqref{ene:bulk}.
-Let us remark that in the case of next and next-to-nearest neighbour interactions, i.e.~$K=2$, we have $c_2=c_K=1$ and
+Note that the definition of $J_{0,j}$ yields lower bounds for the terms in the curved brackets in \eqref{ene:rev0}.
+Let us remark that in the case of nearest and next-to-nearest neighbour interactions, i.e.~$K=2$, we have $c_2=c_K=1$ and

-which is exactly the effective energy density which shows up in \cite{BC07,SSZ11,SSZ12}, and similarly in \cite{BS14}.\\ Let us now state further assumptions on the potentials $J_j$ for $j\in\{1,\dots,K\}$: \begin{enumerate} \item[(v)] There exists $c=(c_j)_{j=2}^K\in\R^{K-1}_+$ such that $\sum_{j=2}^Kc_j=1$, and $J_{0,j}$ defined in \eqref{J0j} satisfy the hypotheses (vi) and (viii) for $j\in\{2,\dots,K\}$. \item[(vi)] There exists a unique $\gamma>0$, independent of $j$, such that
+which is exactly the effective energy density which shows up in \cite{BC07,SSZ11,SSZ12}, and similarly in \cite{BS14}.\\ Next, we formulate further assumptions on the potentials $J_j$ in terms of the functions $J_{0,j}$: \begin{enumerate} \item[(v)] There exists $c=(c_j)_{j=2}^K\in\R^{K-1}_+$ such that $\sum_{j=2}^Kc_j=1$, and $J_{0,j}$ defined in \eqref{J0j} satisfies the hypotheses (vi), (vii), and (viii) for $j\in\{2,\dots,K\}$. \item[(vi)] There exists a unique $\gamma>0$, independent of $j$, such that